 1. I know it's almost impossible to judge just when the bottom is and trying to do so is like picking a needle in a haystack.
 But in your eyes, are there any telltale signs you look for?

-The number one way to tell which the direction the real estate market is going to go is to look at interest rates.
+Answer: The number one way to tell which direction the real estate market is going to go is to look at interest rates.
 If interest rates are low, as they are now, the market will rise.
 When you can borrow money cheaply then people will do it.
 Right now we're seeing as many as nine offers on a single property in the east end of Toronto and five offers on properties in the Kitchener/Waterloo area.
 Why is this happening?
 Low interest rates.
 Cheap money.